 Each month we collect at least 40 tap water samples along with a raw and treated water sample at each active well.
 Bacterial testing requirements for public drinking water are very strict.
 Drinking water samples must have a count of zero Coliform Bacteria colonies.
 Coliform Bacteria is a very common and a non-harmful indicator.
-In 2009, Total Coliform Bacteria was present in 24 of the 615 samples we collected.
-This is the worse year we have ever seen for bacteria in Bellingham and we were not alone.
-MassDEP dealt with more bacteria issues than ever before statewide and Milford and other towns had to institute lengthy boil water orders.
-There was no clear cause; it is likely related to the abnormally rainy summer.
+In 2010, Total Coliform Bacteria was present in 15 of the 570 system samples that we collected.

-In July and September, we exceeded the allowable 5% of our samples showing a presence of Total Coliform Bacteria.
-In July, we had 9 of 89 and in September 11 of 104 showed a presence.
+In December, we exceeded the allowable 5% of our samples showing a presence of Total Coliform Bacteria (TCB).
+We had 10 of 65 samples show a presence of TCB.
 That is a violation of the state drinking water regulations (310 CMR 22.05 (8)(a): Monthly Maximum Contaminant Level Violation).
 We addressed these issues and returned to compliance in the subsequent months.
-See the block titled "REGULATORY VIOLATIONS 2009" on Page 6 for the details about the violation and return to compliance.
+See the block titled "REGULATORY VIOLATIONS 2010" on Page 6 for the details about the violation and return to compliance.

-We also detected the potentially harmful E. Coli or Fecal Bacteria in 5 samples in September.
+We did not detected the potentially harmful E. Coli or Fecal Bacteria in any samples in 2010.
 Confirmation sampling indicated that there was no acute health risk.
 All Total Coliform Bacteria samples that show a presence are automatically tested for these potentially harmful bacteria.